-One cottage (37 m2 / 398 ft2) sleeps four to five people and has two bedrooms, a sitting room with a kitchenette, a bathroom and a patio.
+1) Cottage for 4-5 pers.
+(37 m2 / 398 ft2) has two bedrooms (one with double room and another one with bunk bed), a sitting room with a kitchenette, a bathroom and a patio.

-The other cottage (57 m2 / 614 ft2) sleeps six and has three bedrooms, a sitting room with a kitchenette, a bathroom and a patio.
+3) Cottage for 6 pers.
+(57 m2 / 614 ft2), located 2 km (1.2 mi) from the farmhouse.
+The cottage has three bedrooms, a sitting room with a kitchenette, a bathroom and a patio.
 This cottage comes with a 13-m2 (140 ft2) guest cottage that sleeps 4, so the larger cottage is ideal for groups of up to 10 people.
-The cottages are about 2 km (1.2 mi) away from the farmhouse.

 The old barn was converted to an attractive restaurant, where locally sourced ingredients are emphasised.
 The restaurant serves a diverse breakfast buffet, and other meals are served between 11:30 and 22:00.
 Try locally grown mushrooms and blueberries, lamb from the next farm over, smoked puffin, trout fished at the farm and salmon from river Heydalsá (late summer).
 Liquor license.